SAP [2026]

 Unifying Admin Settings across products in Business Data Cloud

 Business Data Cloud brings together SAP Analytics Cloud (SAC), Datasphere (DSP), and BDC under one platform.
 Differences in how admin settings were structured across products created a noticeable inconsistency for administrators.
 Collaborating with one other UX designer, I worked across two connected workstreams: one focused on compliance for browser integration and tenant appearance, and one focused on establishing a shared layout standard for admin settings across all products.
+This project is under NDA, so details shared here are intentionally high-level.

 context